merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 I use gcc 5.5 from OpenCSW.
 I installed Sun Studio 12.3 but I wasn't successful in building anything in the pkgsrc tree, and most of the packages need gcc.
 Also, I built gcc 9.5 from source, see [GCC 9](#gcc-9).

+**Those packages are 64-bit. pkgsrc suggests to use ABI=64 in its manual (see below).
+I think I will try to build 32-bit ones too, or you can try if you want.**

 ## Why Solaris 10?